matheus-pereira/elric/website/versioned_docs/version-27.2/SetupAndTeardown.md

 title: Setup and Teardown
 ---

-Often while writing tests you have some setup work that needs to happen before tests run, and you have some finishing work that needs to happen after tests run.
-Jest provides helper functions to handle this.
+Often while writing tests you have some setup work that needs to happen before tests run, and you have some finishing work that needs to happen after tests run. elric provides helper functions to handle this.

 ## Repeating Setup For Many Tests